SairamSunkaranam/aws-training/Challenges/DevOps/GitHub.md

 # Step 6: Push the Feature Branch to GitHub

-    Using GitHub Desktop
+    Using GitHub Desktop:

     Push Changes:

         In GitHub Desktop, click Push origin to push your changes to GitHub.

-    Using Git CLI
+    Using Git CLI:

     Push the branch to GitHub: